layth49/TypingTest-HB/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Video][product-video]][repo-url]

+Not Copy&Paste!

 This project is made to cheat at the [Typing Test on HumanBenchmark.com][typing-hb] using Selenium to get the text element and typing it into the input field.
-Because of this, it's extremely fast, getting an average of 5000 WPM almost everytime.
+Because of this, it's extremely fast, getting an average of 5000 WPM almost every time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>